Growing Marijuana at Home: A Comprehensive Guide

 4. Manage Temperature and Humidity

-Keep the average temperature between 70 and 85 °F during the vegetative stage and slightly lower it to about 65 and 80°F in the flowering stage.
-Keep humidity levels around 40–60% to avert mold and mildew.
+Maintain the ideal temperature range of 70-85°F (21-29°C) during the vegetative stage and slightly lower temperatures around 65-80°F (18-27°C) during flowering.
+Keep humidity levels between 40-60% to prevent mold and mildew.

 Climate Control for Indoor Marijuana Cultivation